 You can either rent or buy hydroseeding equipment depending on your needs.
 If you have never done seeding before, it will be better to hire a professional company to do it the right way.

 Most professional companies will guarantee the result.
-They also have value-added services such as tearing out old lawn, fertilizing, lawn restoration, and touch-up on problem areas.
+They also have value-added services such as tearing out old lawns, fertilizing, lawn restoration, and touch-up on problem areas.

 Having a lush green yard is appealing and can be a satisfying DIY project for lawn care.
 Regardless of your needs, whether it’s reclaiming dull and patchy lawn or controlling the soil erosion by wind or water, it’s a great way to keep the underneath soil healthy.

 It’s also a cheaper option compared to installing and maintaining sod.